-The authors believe that additional research may improve current understanding of the relationship between meat consumption and health outcomes.
+The authors believe that additional research may improve the current understanding of the relationship between meat consumption and health outcomes.
 For example, it is unclear what study participants with lower meat intakes were eating instead of meat, and if the quality of those foods differed between countries.

 Non-meat food substitutes may have implications in further interpreting the associations between meat consumption and health outcomes.
 Nonetheless, the study’s authors believe their findings “indicate that limiting the intake of processed meat should be encouraged.”